junxit/us-congress-code/title-26/chapter-1/sec-45q.md

 ### Amendments

+2021—Subsec. (f)(3).
+Pub.
+L. 117–58 added par.
+(3) relating to certain tax-exempt bonds at end of subsec. (f).
 2020—Subsec. (d)(1).
 Pub.
 L. 116–260 substituted “January 1, 2026” for “January 1, 2024” in introductory provisions.
 2018—Pub.
 L. 115–123 amended section generally.
 Prior to amendment, section related to credit for carbon dioxide sequestration.
 2014—Subsec. (d)(2).
 Pub.
 L. 113–295 substituted “Administrator of the Environmental Protection Agency, the Secretary of Energy, and the Secretary of the Interior, shall establish” for “Administrator of the Environmental Protection Agency the Secretary of Energy, and the Secretary of the Interior,, shall establish”.
 2009—Subsec. (a)(1)(B).
 Pub.
 L. 111–5, § 1131(b)(2), inserted “and not used by the taxpayer as described in paragraph (2)(B)” after “storage”.
 Subsec. (a)(2)(C).
 Pub.
 L. 111–5, § 1131(a), added subpar.
 (C).
 Subsec. (d)(2).
 Pub.
 L. 111–5, § 1131(b)(1), inserted “the Secretary of Energy, and the Secretary of the Interior,” after “Environmental Protection Agency” and substituted “paragraph (1)(B) or (2)(C) of subsection (a)” for “subsection (a)(1)(B)” and “, oil and gas reservoirs, and unminable coal seams” for “and unminable coal seems”.
 Subsec. (e).
 Pub.
 L. 111–5, § 1131(b)(3), substituted “taken into account in accordance with subsection (a)” for “captured and disposed of or used as a tertiary injectant”.

 ### Statutory Notes and Related Subsidiaries

+### Effective Date of 2021 Amendment

+Pub.
+L. 117–58, div.
+H, title IV, § 80402(f), Nov.
+15, 2021, 135 Stat.
+1334, provided that: “The amendments made by this section [amending this section and sections 141, 142, and 146 of this title] shall apply to obligations issued after December 31, 2021.”

 ### Effective Date of 2018 Amendment